-Reacting to latest trends, the commercial banking incumbents creatively started to integrate the use of technology into traditional practices.
+Reacting to the latest trends, the commercial banking incumbents creatively started to integrate the use of technology into traditional practices.
 Most certainly, they are not the only ones.
-Local practices have also been integrating technology into their products in attempt to follow the chase.
-Consequently, decision makers are doing whatever they need to stay on top of the game in a market so driven by it’s customers.
+Local practices have also been integrating technology into their products in an attempt to follow the chase.
+Consequently, decision-makers are doing whatever they need to stay on top of the game in a market so driven by its customers.

 Here are some key insights and emerging trends you should be aware of within the world of Commercial Banking in North America.

 As young Bill Gate once said, “The advance of technology is based on making it fit in so that you don’t really even notice it, so it’s part of everyday life.”
 Before jumping into plans to make technology faster and more popular, you have to consider people of the future.

 Technological advancement has become something so common, that we as consumers are starting to see new versions of products daily.
 In fact, the Ecommerce Foundation found the majority of buyers will take extensive time to research ahead of time.
 As much as 88% of consumers will seek information through their immediate environment or online channels before they even consider making a purchasing decision.